gltechwriting/portfolio/explanation.md

 ### Spotify

 We have designed an example using a Connector module configured to return data about a specific artist from Spotify.
-The full example was built using the walkthrough described in the [Connector Module Worked Example](https://github.com/gltechwriting/portfolio/blob/main/how-to-guide.md), which uses the [Get Artist's Top Tracks](https://developer.spotify.com/documentation/web-api/reference/get-an-artists-top-tracks) endpoint.
+The full example was built using the walkthrough described in the [Connector Module Worked Example](https://github.com/gltechwriting/portfolio/blob/main/tutorial.md), which uses the [Get Artist's Top Tracks](https://developer.spotify.com/documentation/web-api/reference/get-an-artists-top-tracks) endpoint.
 Some of our users are involved in social media, so returning statistics about music artists is helpful when creating content for our audience.

 ## Useful Information

-- You can configure the Connector module to automatically make API calls according to a defined schedule, or manually by users when required.
+- You can configure the Connector module to automatically make requests according to a defined schedule.
 - You can save and export a Connector module configuration for quick and easy re-use elsewhere.
 - You can include as many Connector modules on a dashboard as required.
 You should always be considerate of the potential impact on traffic and latency if you are making too many requests to the same target on the same dashboard.